Variable displacement: Related technologies

 Variable compression ratio.
 The best known such system was the experimental Saab Variable Compression engine, which used a hinged block to move the pistons closer to or further from the head, thus changing the size of the combustion chambers.
 Other experimental systems include the Hefley engine, which uses a sliding crank race on an eccentric shaft, and the Scalzo Piston Deactivation Engine, which uses a four-bar linkage, and has the distinction of being able to stop individual pistons entirely.
 There are currently no production vehicles that use any of these designs.

-Additionally, Cadillac's Northstar engine series featured a "limp home" fail-safe mode.
-If the engine lost coolant, the engine controller would cut fuel and spark to half of the cylinders.
-With valve operation left unaltered, the noncombustive cylinders would air-cool the engine, allowing it to drive up to 100 miles without coolant.
+Additionally, some engines such as Cadillac's Northstar engine series and Ford's Modular and Duratec engines feature a fail-safe mode where if the engine overheats or loses coolant, the engine controller would cut fuel and spark to half of the cylinders.
+With valve operation left unaltered, the noncombustive cylinders would air-cool the engine.